BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 AI-driven warm-up with deep customization for agencies

-Warmy.io is one of the more feature-rich email warmup tools I tested.
+Warmy.io is one of the more feature-packed email warmup tools I tested.
+It runs on an AI engine called “Adeline” that controls your warm-up strategy.

-You can choose the warm-up topic, language, and even feed it your actual email templates so the warm-up content matches what you’ll eventually send in real campaigns.
+What stood out right away was the customization.
+You can pick your warm-up topic, language, and even use your actual email templates so the warm-up content matches your real outreach.

-Most tools use generic warm-up content that looks nothing like real outreach.
-Warmy takes a different approach, and the intent behind it makes sense.
+Most email warming tools use generic content that looks nothing like real outreach.
+Warmy takes a different path.

 I tested Warmy on 3 accounts.
 Inbox placement reached about 95% after 4 weeks.
-The deliverability insights dashboard gave me a clear view of what was working and where gaps remained.
+The dashboard gave me a clear view of what was working and where things needed attention.

-• AI engine customizes warm-up based on your account data and reputation
+• AI picks warm-up strategy based on your account data

-• Template warm-up lets you use your actual email content during warm-up
+• Template warm-up lets you use your real email content

-• Customer support response times were slow in my experience
+• Support response times were slow in my experience

 Pricing (billed annually)

-• Custom pricing — contact Warmy.io for a quote
+• Custom pricing only.
+Contact Warmy.io for a quote.

 Recommended for

-Agencies and teams with larger budgets who want deep customization, particularly template warm-up, language selection, and white-label capabilities.
+Agencies with bigger budgets who want deep customization, template warm-up, and white-label features.

 Not recommended for

-Budget-conscious teams or solopreneurs.
-The pricing is steep relative to what you can achieve with more affordable alternatives.
+Budget-focused teams.
+The pricing is high compared to what you can get with more affordable email warm-up tools.

 What do users have to say?